 Earlier wooden rails were used on horse drawn wagon ways.
 By 1760s strap iron rails, which consisted of thin strips of cast iron fixed onto wooden rails came into use.
-These were superseded by cast iron rails that were flanged (i.e. ‘L’ shaped) and with the wagon wheels flat.
+These were superseded by cast iron rails which were flanged (i.e. ‘L’ shaped) and with the wagon wheels flat.
 In 1789, the edge rails where the wheels were flanged were introduced and, over time it was realized that this combination worked better.
-The earliest of this in general use were the so-called cast iron ‘fishbelly’ rails from their shape.
+The earliest of this type of rails used were the cast iron ‘fish-belly’ rails which were so called because of their shape.
 Rails made from cast iron were brittle and broke easily.
 They could only be made in short lengths which would soon become uneven.
 In 1820 as rolling techniques improved, wrought iron rails were introduced and replaced cast iron rails.
 These rails contributed significantly to the explosive growth of railroads in the period 1825-40.
-The cross-section of these rails varied widely from one line to another.
+The cross-section of these rails varied widely from one line to another line.
 The parallel cross-section which developed in later years was referred to as Bullhead.

 Rails not only wear but they break also.
 The inherent toughness of rail steel is poor as a result of the presence of the brittle carbide phase.
 Fracture can occur from relatively minor stress concentrating features inside the rail or on the surface due to the manufacturing defect or handling damage.
 The rail breakage has a high replacement cost and can be very disruptive to the railway network.

-Fig 3 Bainitic structure of rail steel sample
+Fig 2 Micro-structure of rail steel

 For similar hardness levels the bainitic grade shows a reduction in rate of the wear of the rail track as well as the reduced wear of the wheel.
 Further presently the formation of very fine surface cracks by a phenomenon of rolling contact fatigue is of increasing concern.
 The new bainitic grade rail steel has shown dramatic improvements in comparison to the traditional pearlitic rail in this respect.
-The whole wheel / rail test done on two types of rail steels has shown crack initiation at two hundred and twenty thousand cycles on pearlitic rail, whereas after one million cycles the bainitic rail steel was crack free when the test was terminated.
+A whole wheel / rail test done on two types of rail steels has shown crack initiation at two hundred and twenty thousand cycles on pearlitic rail, whereas after one million cycles the bainitic rail steel was crack free when the test was terminated.
 The bainitic steel has considerable potential in terms of life in track, reduced maintenance, increased safety, with anticipated reduction in rail fractures.